 Waverly Hall is a tiny town located in the state of Georgia.
 With a population of 656 people and just one neighborhood, Waverly Hall is the 377th largest community in Georgia.

-Unlike some towns, Waverly Hall isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Waverly Hall are a mix of both white- and blue-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Waverly Hall is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Waverly Hall is a town of service providers, transportation and shipping workers, and sales and office workers.
 There are especially a lot of people living in Waverly Hall who work in food service (24.36%), management occupations (8.55%), and sales jobs (7.69%).

-As is often the case in a small town, Waverly Hall doesn't have a public transportation system that people use for their commute.
+Waverly Hall is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 In terms of college education, the citizens of Waverly Hall rank slightly lower than the national average.
 16.64% of adults 25 and older in Waverly Hall have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.